Horbenkodev/hugo-blog/content/posts/the-life-cycle-of-online-ads-from-user-preferences-to-ad-revenue/index.md

 ### Ad server

-**1. Forecasting** - tracking the number of available ad spaces:
+1. **Forecasting** - tracking the number of available ad spaces:
    * estimating inventory for a specific target audience;
    * the estimation is based on 12-month history to ensure the best accuracy;
    * taking seasonal fluctuations into account;
    * measuring differences between the actual and estimated traffic.

-**2. Targeting:**
+2. **Targeting:**
    * organizing users by content, geolocation, technologies (OS), age, gender etc.;
    * forming the rules of selecting target audience and saving them as a template to be used later.

-**3. Delivery** - optimization of the chosen advertising logic to improve the campaign performance:
+3. **Delivery** - optimization of the chosen advertising logic to improve the campaign performance:
    * carrying out an advertising campaign in accordance with the business rules based on click-throughs and target coverage;
    * options for deep targeting and frequency adjustments;
    * providing the ability to use achieved results in order to fine-tune your ad campaign on the go.

-**4. Reporting** - ability to use data to make decisions:
+4. **Reporting** - ability to use data to make decisions:
    * output of statistical data on CPM (cost of 1000 displays of your ad to potential customers), number of requests, etc.;
    * providing summary information for different time periods;
    * summarizing data about partners-buyers and advertisers' activities;
    * email reports and customizable schedule;
    * setting up the report format;
    * action tracking for a specified advertiser or campaign.

-**5. Usability** - adaptive and handy interface.
+5. **Usability** - adaptive and handy interface.

-**6. Platform:**
+6. **Platform:**
    * API for easy integration with third-party platforms;
    * 24/7 tech support;
    * built-in integration with some of leading third-party platforms.

 ### Supply side platform

-**1. Yield optimization** - increasing incomes without losing time:
+1. **Yield optimization** - increasing incomes without losing time:
    * access to all leading DSP platforms;
    * integration of the customer's existing network solutions and dozens of pre-integrated networks;
    * running a single auction for all connected DSP;
    * analysis and evaluation of the customer's inventory.

-**2. Reporting:**
+2. **Reporting:**
    * setting up reports that allow you to track income, CPM, requests, target audience, calculate ratings and monitor their dynamics;
    * visualizing reports in graphical form.

-**3. Ad quality safeguards and tools:**
+3. **Ad quality safeguards and tools:**
    * control and protection from suspicious third-party suppliers;
    * managing channel conflicts and setting up various content filters;
    * blocking of banned ads.

-**4. Usability:**
+4. **Usability:**
    * multi-user support;
    * easy navigation.

-**5. Flexible selling models:**
+5. **Flexible selling models:**
    * selling top advertising spots at a premium price;
    * ability to choose the sales model;
    * option to prioritize specific deals depending on the price or strategic indicators.

 ### Demand side platform

-**1. RTB-bits** - storage of ad requests and their bids.
+1. **RTB-bits** - storage of ad requests and their bids.

-**2. Single system - multiple inventories** - accessing multiple SSPs.
+2. **Single system - multiple inventories** - accessing multiple SSPs.

-**3. Campaign management** - centralized tool for managing ad campaigns.
+3. **Campaign management** - centralized tool for managing ad campaigns.

-**4. Reporting** - reporting on ad views through all integrated resources.
+4. **Reporting** - reporting on ad views through all integrated resources.

-**5. Data analytics** - ability to optimize the budget of ad campaigns in real-time.
+5. **Data analytics** - ability to optimize the budget of ad campaigns in real-time.

 ### Ad exchange

-**1. Reporting** - the same as in SSP.
+1. **Reporting** - the same as in SSP.

-**2. Ad quality safeguards and tools** - the same as in SSP.
+2. **Ad quality safeguards and tools** - the same as in SSP.

-**3. Pricing controls** - searching the right price for maximization:
+3. **Pricing controls** - searching the right price for maximization:
    * creating a package of ad spaces according to the category and size of advertising content, position on the page or other targeted criteria;
    * setting maximum price limit;
    * monitoring of the correlation between the level of earnings and the max price, adjusting the price respectively.

-**4. Usability** - the same as in SSP.
+4. **Usability** - the same as in SSP.

-**5. Flexible selling models** - the same as in SSP.
+5. **Flexible selling models** - the same as in SSP.

 ### Data management platform

-**1. Data collection** - gathering data about users and their actions in the web.
+1. **Data collection** - gathering data about users and their actions in the web.

-**2. Finding segments** - data processing and grouping in different categories.
+2. **Finding segments** - data processing and grouping in different categories.

-**3. Sending instructions** - reports and income request instructions generation.
+3. **Sending instructions** - reports and income request instructions generation.

 ## Closing thoughts